Artist Statement

 My work also extends into the social realm through workshops, gatherings, writing, ceremony, and shared meals.
 I’m interested in how art cultivates reflection, wonder, and tenderness, inviting people back into relationship with the living world.
 Time at Standing Rock in 2016 taught me the difference between calling people out and calling them in, and that ethic continues to guide how I create and how I teach.

 I draw inspiration from those who blurred the boundaries between science, spirit, and imagination.
-As an immigrant in rural Massachusetts and a proud member of the LGBTQIA+community, I carry an embodied understanding of the ways we are changed by place, encounter,and one another.
-My work seeks to honor these exchanges: the subtle marks we leave, the ones we inherit, and the small impressions of aliveness that persist even in a fractured, burning, grieving world.
+As an immigrant in rural Massachusetts and a proud member of the LGBTQIA+ community, I carry an embodied understanding of how we are changed by place, encounter, and one another.

 Learn more about Tony(a) here.